SvenskaSpel/har2locust/README.md

 ## Usage

 1. Navigate the web with your browser while recording your activity.
 Then export the recording into a HAR file.
-Here is an example with Chrome Devs Tools
+Here is an example using Chrome Devs Tools
 ![har.gif](https://github.com/SvenskaSpel/har2locust/blob/main/har.gif?raw=true)

-2. Run `har2locust myharfile.har > locustfile.py`
+2. Run `har2locust myrecording.har > locustfile.py`

 ```
 > har2locust --help